Akihisa-Watanabe/rl-character-animation-tutorial/README.md

 ---

-Within this repository,  Our implementations will be based on the work provided at [Xpeng's GitHub repository for reinforcement learning assignments](https://github.com/xbpeng/rl_assignments).
+Within this repository,  Our implementations is based on [Xpeng's GitHub repository for reinforcement learning assignments](https://github.com/xbpeng/rl_assignments).

 ---